A Coach Admitted To A Sex Crime On Tape. But When The Victim Died, He Walked Free.

 In the summer of 2013, amid another effort to get better, Emilie told her parents she was thinking about going to the police, but she was hesitant.
 A part of Emilie thought she loved Wilder once, and she didn’t want to ruin his life.

-“I said ‘Emilie, he’s ruined your life,’” Joan recalled.
+“I said, ‘Emilie, he’s ruined your life,’” Joan recalled.
 She told Emilie to think of her own daughter, then 7, and imagine a teacher grooming and abusing her.
 “That just lit a torch.”

 Emilie had other motivations, too.
 A therapist had encouraged her to report Wilder as a way to heal, she told police and friends.
 She also said she had a friend whose daughter played on a soccer team that Wilder helped train.
 Part of that training involved massaging the girls’ legs — that set off alarm bells for Emilie.
 But Emilie was also motivated by Wilder’s behavior toward her now.
 They’d kept up with each other since Emilie’s high school and college years, talking every few months about their lives and shared history.
 The last time they'd spoken, Wilder “was so ignorant and pleased” about what had happened between them when she was a teenager, Emilie wrote to a friend.
 “It just upset me.”